 What should I do if I think my dog has been poisoned?

 Stay calm and make sure the source of the poison is out of your dog’s reach.
 Then get your dog to the vet as soon as possible.
-At Park Animal Hospital we handle emergency cases during our regular clinic hours.
+At Park Animal Hospital we handle urgent care cases during our regular clinic hours.
 Contact us or your nearest emergency veterinary hospital right away.

 Signs & Symptoms of Poisoning in Dogs